Shiba Gorō: Death and legacy

 Shiba retired in April 1930.
+In 1942 during World War 2, he was the only surviving sibling, a widower (married two times) and several of his grandchildren are dead.
+Shiba sent his memoirs to an editor Ishimtsu Mahito, son of Shiba's friend in the Army Cadet School, to improve his writing style.
 Following the surrender of Japan in August 1945, Shiba attempted suicide.
 He died of his wounds four months later.
 His grave is at the temple of Eirin-ji in Aizuwakamatsu, Fukushima.

 Shiba's role in the Boxer Rebellion is often highlighted in Western accounts of the conflict.
 In the 1963 film 55 Days at Peking about the siege of international legations he is a supporting character, played by future director Juzo Itami.

 Literary career

 Shiba is also the author of his memoirs "Remembering Aizu" (Boshin Junnan Kaikoroku (戊辰殉難回顧録), "Memoir of the Martyrs of the Boshin [War]" in Japanese).
 The book portrays his childhood years and family life, as well as an insider's view of the Meiji Restoration in Japan.
 This view includes a description of the difficulties faced by the Aizu daimyō Matsudaira Katamori and the rest of the domain's population, wrapping up with Shiba's return to Aizu in the 1870s.
 He also wrote an account of the siege of Beijing, titled Pekin Rōjō (北京篭城).

+Because his hometown, Aizu, suffered immense damage at the hands of Satsuma forces and his own family members were among the victims, he recalled feeling "not a shred of sympathy" for the deaths of Satsuma's Saigo Takamori and Okubo Toshimichi, regarding the tragic ends of these two heroes as "the natural consequence."

 His brother, Shiba Shirō, under the pen name Tokai Sanshi, was also famous during the mid-Meiji period, as the author of "Chance Encounters with Beautiful Women" (Kajin no Kigu), a fictionalized account of his time as a student at the University of Pennsylvania in Philadelphia.